Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 - We have so much academic content to cover that we “don’t have time” to teach our students organization skills.

-- We don’t think it’s our job to teach our students to be organized.
+- We don’t think it’s our job to teach our students these skills.

 The problem is that our reasons for failing to teach organization skills to our students don’t change a basic point: Being organized helps students be successful in school and in their lives beyond school.